sahityagorthi/ADM_CCP/README.md

 9. xport
 10. cvxpy
 11. warnings
+12. captum
+13. quantus
+14. pytorch

 **ADM_customer_churn.ipynb** : This notebook contains the implementation of the Machine Learning Models for Customer Churn Prediction.

-**ANN_CCP_EAI.ipynb**        : This notebook has implemented the feed forward Neural Network (ANN) on customer churn dataset.
+**model_xai.ipynb**        : This notebook has implemented the feed forward Neural Network (ANN) on customer churn dataset.
-                           This also contains the implementation of Protodash for data explainability and SHAP for model explainability.
+                           This also contains the implementation of Protodash for data explainability and Captum for model explainability.

 **churn_data.csv**           : This is the dataset that has been used to build prediction models for customer churn.